To some, the sea grape bonsai may seem an unusual bonsai because of its large, coarse, almost leathery leaves.

 In the tropics, it's possible there will be sea grape plants nearby.
 I had a large hedge of sea grape trees and my bonsai did bear fruit.

-Because of the large leaves and male/female flowering – unfortunately, folks outside of tropical and sub-tropical regions may find this tree problematic.
+Because of the large leaves and male/female flowering – unfortunately, folks outside of tropical and sub-tropical regions may find this tree problematic as bonsai.